NinaTaylor805/resume/README.md

 - Design, develop, program, publish, and support iPhone and Android applications
 - Research and adhere to Apple guidelines
 - Manage contract employees used for projects

+## Software for Good

+**Software Application Developer**

+_Sept'13 - Nov'14_

+- Develop iOS and Android applications
+- Develop Rails backends and API services
+- Develop Angular clients to tie in and work with JSON returning backends

 ## GoKart Labs, LLC